-Was your New Year’s resolution to get into poetry?
+Is this the spring you plan to get into poetry?
 It’s never too late to develop a new writing skill, but it can feel a bit overwhelming when diving into an entirely new creative writing world.
-To help get you started, whether o better your own poetry writing or just appreciate a new art form, here is a quick guide to twelve essential poetic forms.
+To help get you started, whether to better your own poetry writing or just appreciate a new art form, here is a quick guide to twelve essential poetic forms.

 You probably remember these as “name” poems from elementary school.
 The first letter of each line, when read in order, has been selected to spell out a word or phrase that sends a message to the reader and, usually, connects to the poem’s theme.